WebHare/proxy/README.md

 After completing this step, you have a functioning proxy configuration server.
 The Nginx configuration will be overwritten the first time a client registers with this proxy.

 To access the server, user the username *webhare* and use the password that is saved to the *secret.key* file in the configuration folder.
-The HTTP server will listen on all local IPs on the specified port (default 5443).
+The HTTPS server will listen on all local IPs on the specified port (default 5443).